Every Dairy Queen Blizzard on the Menu—Ranked!

 Boasting a rewards club that’s 4.3 million people strong, DQ’s favorite frozen treat is undeniably wildly popular.
-Which is why we know these thick, custardy treats can be on the mind of even the most disciplined dieter at times.
-And while diets can seem like all work and no play, it’s certainly fine to pick up a spoon and indulge, if it helps ward off those menacing feelings of deprivation.
-(Just don’t make it a regular habit!)
-But before you pick just any Blizzard, we have to warn you: Not all cups are fair game if you’re looking to blast away that belly fat.
+But before you pick just any treat off the Dairy Queen Blizzard menu, we have to warn you: Not all cups are fair game if you’re looking to keep belly fat at bay.

 We get it.
 The combination of sweet and salty can make anyone go weak at the knees.
 So if you’re on the hunt for a frozen treat packed with some addictively salty-sweetness, grab this one.
 The Butterfinger Blizzard is not only one of the best varieties for your waistline, but also the safest pick for peanut butter lovers.